ghost2501/Spacegun-Simulator/README.md

 # 🔫 Spacegun Simulator - pre-alpha

-**A command-line engineering simulation game about building the biggest gun in human history — and getting the math right.**
+**A command-line engineering simulation game about building the biggest gun in human history — and getting the maths right.**

 ## Playtesting